Sinan Reis: Origins

+There are two competing explanations for Sinan Reis' epithet, "the Jew".
 While Ottoman sources are generally silent about his origins, most modern works assert that he was born to a Sephardic Jewish family which fled Spain or Portugal and possibly relocated to the then Ottoman ruled Smyrna, Sinan sailed as a Barbary corsair, a type of privateer or pirate, under the Ottoman flag.
 There are several cases of Jews who upon fleeing Iberia turned to attacking the Empire's shipping, a profitable strategy of revenge for the Inquisition's religious persecution.

-There are other sources though which claim that Sinan's epithet, "the Jew" does not refer to his Jewish origins.
-The sixteenth-century chronicler Francisco Lopez de Gómara argued that he was named so because he once escaped from an encounter with Christian ships while the nineteenth-century editor of his text speculated, not so quite understandably, that interest in astrology earned him his nickname.
+Other sources claim that "the Jew" does not refer to Jewish origins.
+Sixteenth-century chronicler Francisco Lopez de Gómara argued that he was called "the Jew" because Sinan Reis once escaped from Christian ships while the 19th-century editor of his text speculated, not quite so understandably, that interest in astrology earned him his nickname.

 Corsair

 Sinan was based out of Mediterranean points including Santorini, and fought in several key battles against the Spanish and the Holy Roman Empire, at the time ruled by the same man, Charles V.

-The English State Papers of 1533 bear evidences of his actions:
+The English State Papers of 1533 bear evidence of his actions: